jyrkijarvi-pixel/ai-duel/README.md

 Goal: combine the strengths of two different models into one superior result.

 ---
+## ✨ Features

+- **Two‑model debate loop**
+  Runs a structured back‑and‑forth between two LLMs (Model A vs Model B).

+- **Multi‑round refinement**
+  Each model sees the other’s previous answer and improves its own.

+- **Final combined answer**
+  After the debate rounds, one model produces a synthesized, improved conclusion.

+- **Extensible backend skeleton**
+  Clean FastAPI structure that developers can easily extend with real LLM APIs.

+- **Model‑agnostic design**
+  Works with OpenAI, Anthropic, Groq, Google, or any other LLM provider.

+- **Simple, hackable architecture**
+  Clear orchestrator logic that anyone can modify or build upon.

+- **Open‑source and MIT‑licensed**
+  Free to use, modify, fork, and integrate into other projects.
 ## 🧠 How it works

 1. The user sends to the API: